Scanning gate microscopy in graphene nanostructures: Introduction

 An early application to a narrow constriction in a graphene flake \cite{Neubeck_2012} demonstrated that SGM can be used to investigate graphene nanostructures, showing that the conductance is considerably affected when the tip is at the position of the narrowing.
-More recent systematic experiments on micrometer-sized constrictions \cite{brun2019,guerra2021} showed that the phenomenon of Klein tunneling considerably modifies the effect of the tip, and can lead to the possibility of Veselago lensing induced by the n-p-n landscape that appears in the presence of the tip-induced potential.
-The SGM has also been used to study the topological breakdown of the quantum Hall effect at the edges of graphene constrictions \cite{Moreau2021, Moreau2022}.
+More recent systematic experiments on micrometer-sized constrictions \cite{brun2019,guerra2021} showed that the phenomenon of Klein tunneling considerably modifies the effect of the tip, and can lead to the possibility of Veselago lensing induced by the $n$-$p$-$n$ landscape that appears in the presence of the tip-induced potential.
+The SGM has also been used to manipulate quantum Hall edge channels \cite{Xiang2016, Bours2017} and to study the topological breakdown of the quantum Hall effect at the edges of graphene constrictions \cite{Moreau2021, Moreau2022}.

-The theoretical study of the Veselago effect in the vicinity of a graphene nanoconstriction (GNC) has been addressed with ray-tracing approaches and tight-binding calculations \cite{guerra2021,Moreau2022}.
-Numerical simulations have also been employed in a very thorough investigation of the SGM response in graphene nanoribbons (GNRs) and GNCs with different geometrical features \cite{Mrenca_2015,Mre_ca_Kolasi_ska_2022,Kolasi2017_b}.
+The theoretical study of the Veselago effect in the vicinity of a graphene nanoconstriction (GNC) has been addressed with ray-tracing approaches and tight-binding calculations \cite{guerra2021,Moreau2022}, while the magnetic focusing observed with SGM in graphene samples in Refs.~\cite{Morikawa2015, Bhandari2016} has been analyzed with the aid of quantum simulations \cite{Petrovic2017}.
+Numerical calculations have also been employed in a very thorough investigation of the SGM response in graphene nanoribbons (GNRs) and GNCs with different geometrical features \cite{Mrenca_2015,Mre_ca_Kolasi_ska_2022,Kolasi2017_b}.
 Within this context, it is important to develop a theoretical approach to the SGM response in order to address the generality of parameter regimes and geometries that can be experimentally encountered.
 Therefore, in this work, we systematically study the effect of a tip-induced potential on the conductance of graphene nanoribbons with and without an additional constriction.
 In particular, we generalize the perturbation theory valid in the regime of noninvasive tips \cite{Jalabert2010, Gorini2013} to the situation of graphene and deduce the conductance corrections that appear in low orders of the tip strength.
 Numerical tight-binding simulations are used to test the limits of these predictions and to address the regime of invasive tips.